- 2 onions

 Prep: 25 mins | Cook: 35 mins

 1. Peel and thinly slice the onions.
 Peel and grate or crush the garlic.
-Peel the skin from the butternut squash, then cut it in half.
-Scoop the seeds out, then chop the squash into small chunks.
+Peel the the butternut squash, then halve it.
+Scoop out the seeds, then chop the squash into small chunks.

-2. Place your largest pan on a medium heat for 1 min, then pour in 2 tbsp oil.
+2. Warm your largest pan on a medium heat, then pour in 2 tbsp oil.
 Add the onions with a pinch of salt and cook for 6 mins, stirring often, till glossy and lightly browned.
 Meanwhile, fill and boil your kettle.

-3. Add the garlic and 1-2 tsp chilli spice mix to the pan (the spice mix is spicy, so use as much or as little as you prefer).
+3. Add the garlic and 2 tsp fajita seasoning to the pan.
 Stir for 1 min.
 Pour in the tin of chopped tomatoes and 1 ltr hot water from the kettle.
 Bring up to a bubble.

-4. When the tomatoey sauce is bubbling, tip in the lentils and the squash.
+4. When the sauce is bubbling, tip in the lentils and the squash.
 Stir.
-Pop a lid on the pan and simmer on a medium- low heat for 20 mins.
+Pop a lid on the pan and simmer on a medium-low heat for 20 mins.
 Stir every now and then, adding more water if it looks like it is becoming too thick and dry.

 5. While the chilli simmers, finely shred the kale leaves, discarding any thick or dry stems.
 Roughly chop the coriander leaves and stalks.